1. 1

 The crime was murder one, guess who testified?

-Bello and Bradley and they both baldly lied
+Bello and Bradley, and they both baldly lied

-They all went along for the ride
+And the newspapers, they all went along for the ride

 How can the life of such a man